FOR-263 Operations research in forest resources management (5 op)

-- Preceding studies: Introductory course in Operations Research (ME-240) or equivalent
+- Esitiedot: Introductory course in Operations Research (ME-240) or equivalent.

-The aim of the course is that the students should be able to model and solve complicated (e.g. multi-objective and/or spatial, discrete/continuous) forest resources management problems using operations research tools.
+After completing the course the students are able to model and solve complicated (e.g. multi-objective and/or spatial, dynamic, discrete/continuous) forest resources management or logistics problems using operations research tools.

 - Kangas, A., Kangas, J. & Kurttila, M. 2008.
 Decision support for forest management.
 Managing forest ecosystems, vol 16.
 Springer.
 223 p.
 Chapters 4-6. (new edition Kangas, A., Kurttila, M, Hujala T, Eyvindson K &Kangas, J. 2015.
 Decision support for forest management.
 Managing forest ecosystems, Springer.
 Chapters 5-8.